ourfuturehealth/design-system-toolkit/docs/contributing/browser-support.md

 # Assistive technology support

-We test the OFH design system toolkit with the following assistive technology:
+We test the Our Future Health design system toolkit with the following assistive technology:

 | Software                 | Type               | Browser                             |
 |--------------------------|--------------------|-------------------------------------|